GitHub Actions Dependencies

 A workflow, made up of multiple jobs, runs in parallel by default.

-To create dependencies between jobs, the needs
+To create dependencies between jobs, the needs keyword can be used.

 For instance: